BerkeleyAutomation/AlphaGarden/README.md

 AlphaGardenSim is a fast, first order open-access simulator that integrates single plant growth models with inter-plant competition for sun light and water.
 The aim of the simulator is to support learning control policies for cultivating a polyculture garden.
-More on this [here](https://goldberg.berkeley.edu/art/AlphaGarden/).
+More on this [here](http://alphagarden.org/).
 The simulator implements a custom [OpenAI gym](https://gym.openai.com/) reinforcement learning environment for this polyculture farming setup.
-More on the simulator can be found in the [paper]().

 ![AlphaGarden Watercolering](store-assets/watercolorAlphaGarden.png)